-If you are working with option 50, you can define the turning tool in the turning tool table (toolturn.trn).
-In this case, the spindle is oriented to the center of rotation by taking tool-specific data into account, such as the machining operation (TO in the turning tool table), the orientation angle (ORI in the turning tool table) and the parameter Q336.
+If you are working with option 50, you can define your turning tool in the turning tool table (toolturn.trn).
+In this case, the orientation of the spindle to the center of rotation takes place under consideration of tool-specific data, such as the type of machining (TO in the turning tool table), the orientation angle (ORI in the turning tool table) and parameter Q336.